Antitrust & Competition Law

 We are often brought in to provide specialized antitrust expertise for other law firms that don’t have those resources.
 We can—and have—successfully integrated into the client’s team in any role, from background counseling to running the matter, depending upon the desires of the client and local attorney.

-We handle antitrust and competition matters in any industry, but have particular expertise in technology, health-care, pharmaceutical, manufacturing and retail, insurance and finance, agriculture and food, energy, and many others.
+We handle antitrust and competition matters in any industry, but have particular expertise in sports, media and entertainment, technology, health-care, pharmaceutical, manufacturing and retail, insurance and finance, agriculture and food, energy, and many others.

 Our antitrust and competition experience includes: